What is Homes4D&G?

 Homes4D&G is the name of the common housing register for Dumfries and Galloway.
 The common housing register was launched in 2014 and is a streamlined process for applying for social rented housing in the region.
 In simple terms, the common housing register is a single computer-based waiting list which all partner landlords in Dumfries and Galloway will use to register applicants for housing.

-Dumfries and Galloway Housing Partnership (DGHP), Home Scotland and Irvine Housing have all joined together with Dumfries and Galloway Council to start this new process, designed to make it easier, and quicker, for applicants just like you to apply for social housing.
+Dumfries and Galloway Housing Partnership (DGHP), Home Scotland, Irvine Housing and Cunninghame Housing Association have all joined together with Dumfries and Galloway Council to start this new process, designed to make it easier, and quicker, for applicants just like you to apply for social housing.